 Also, truly focus on the good in your life.
 What are you thankful for?
 The support you get from loved ones?
 Your treatment team?
 Do you feel thanks that you are committed to getting better?
 Look inside and outside yourself to find strengths, and recognize the things that give you hope and make your life worth living.

-As we enter this time of year, The Emily Program wants to give thanks to our clients, their families and everyone working with them.
-We hope that you will turn to us so that we can help you have the best holiday season as possible.
+As we enter this time of year, The Emily Program wants to give thanks to our clients, their families, and everyone working with them.
+We hope that you will turn to us so that we can help you have the best holiday season possible.